 As I mentioned before, Mayor Pete was my candidate of choice, not Joe Biden, but I’m still giving Biden the benefit of the doubt.
 And his historic appointment of California Senator Kamala Harris – the nation’s first female, first black, and first South Asian vice president – as veep will land both Biden and Harris in the history books, regardless of how they govern.
 Congratulations to President-elect Biden and Vice President-elect Harris!
 (You have a lot of work to do.)

 Okay, enough about politics.
 November may mean “election” but it also means “Thanksgiving.”
 My dad and I journeyed to the western edge of the state to spend Turkey Day with my sister and her extended family – daughter, son, husband, step-kids, step-mom, dogs, cat, and the like.
 The holiday was relaxing but expensive for both my sister and I – the brakes went out on my car, while she was faced with a costly plumbing emergency at her lovely home.
-Highlights include the Thanksgiving smorgasbord, watching my nephew destroy his Christmas present from Uncle Scott (we exchanged presents early) by running it through dog poop in the backyard, and bonding with Sarge, the family pit bull.
+Highlights include the Thanksgiving smorgasbord, watching my nephew destroy his Christmas present from Uncle Scott (we exchanged presents early; I got him a bubble mower) by running it through dog poop in the backyard, and bonding with Sarge, the family pit bull.

 On a sadder note, long-time “Jeopardy!” host Alex Trebek lost his lengthy battle with pancreatic cancer on November 8th.
 He was 80.
 Twenty days later, former English bodybuilder and Darth Vader body double David Prowse died at age 85.
 Of fucking COVID-19.